 You can register with TileDB Cloud any of your existing TileDB arrays stored on AWS S3 and share it with other users defining access policies.
 You retain full ownership of the data and nothing gets moved around.
 When a user slices or writes to a TileDB array, TileDB Cloud enforces the access policies and performs the query, sending back any results to the TileDB Cloud client.
 There is no need to manage IAM roles, or Apache Sentry/Range setups anymore.
-TileDB Cloud handles everything transparently, while you write code in the same manner as in TileDB Developer.
+TileDB Cloud handles everything transparently, while you write code in the same manner as in TileDB Embedded.

 TileDB Cloud comes with two serverless capabilities (while new ones will be added soon):

 SQL: Experience the power of the TileDB-MariaDB integration and perform rapid SQL queries on your S3-stored TileDB arrays.